tnaganawa/tungstenfabric-docs/TungstenFabricPrimer.md

 Since MP-BGP supports stitching between two clusters, those clusters are easily extended to multi-cluster environment.
  - Prefixes from each cluster will be leaked to other cluster

-I'll describe the detail of this setup in Appendex section.
+I'll describe the detail of this setup in Appendix section.

 ## Openstack